bildschirm/bildschirm/README.md

 - Completely redesigned dashboard UI
 - Introduction of a flexible plugin system
-- Authentication is now handled by Mission Control itself, [single-sign-on](https://github.com/capevace/single-sign-on) is no longer required
+- Authentication is now handled by Bildschirm itself, [single-sign-on](https://github.com/capevace/single-sign-on) is no longer required
 - Users now have profiles, which will be integrated with a solid permission system
 - Tons of bug fixes